Notes on radiographic quality and view type

 Common issues with radiographs

 Depending on the nature of the referral and the area you work in, your referral may require a radiograph to be uploaded.
-Where clinical triage systems are in place, our triagers will normally reject radiographs that are not appropriate and hence this will delay your patient’s referral.
+Where clinical triage systems are in place, the triagers will normally reject radiographs that are not appropriate and hence this will delay your patient’s referral.

 No radiographs